safeliquids/cap/README.md

 ### Defining Positional Arguments

-In addition to flags, positional arguments (or positionals, for short) can also be configured for our program.
-See this example
+In addition to flags, positional arguments (or 'positionals') can also be configured for our program.
+See this example.
 ``` c
     /* inside main() */
     ...